+For example, during the Indian recession of 2008-09, the Sensex fell over 12000 points (-60%).
 The fall in the Sensex was analogous to the recession.
 Meaning, people were selling their shares and an economic crisis in the country.

-Importance of Market Index:
+Importance of Market Index

-- The market indexes are the barometer for the market behavior.
+- The market indexes are the barometer for market behavior.
 It gives a general idea about whether most of the stocks have gone up or gone down.

 - Often, Market Index is used as a benchmark portfolio performance.